YaoLab-Bioinfo/MaizeSNPDB/README.md

 Start an R session using RStudio and run these lines:
 ```
 library(shiny)
-runGitHub("maizeSNPDB", "venyao", launch.browser = TRUE)
+runGitHub("MaizeSNPDB", "venyao", launch.browser = TRUE)
 ```
-This command would take some time as it will download the maizeSNPDB database from GitHub to the disk of your local computer (check the directory path using the function `getwd()` in R).
+This command would take some time as it will download the MaizeSNPDB database from GitHub to the disk of your local computer (check the directory path using the function `getwd()` in R).

 <br>
-Alternatively, you can download the maizeSNPDB database from Jianguoyun (https://www.jianguoyun.com/p/Dby8fCUQzqnhBRiv64UB) or GitHub (https://github.com/venyao/maizeSNPDB) to a directory (for example "E:/apps/") of your local computer using the web browser or other tools.
+Alternatively, you can download the MaizeSNPDB database from Jianguoyun (https://www.jianguoyun.com/p/Dby8fCUQzqnhBRiv64UB) or GitHub (https://github.com/venyao/MaizeSNPDB) to a directory (for example "E:/apps/") of your local computer using the web browser or other tools.

 <br>
 <img src="MaizeSNPDB.png" width="890"/>